-	- Collisions with other personal watercrafts.
+- Collisions with other personal watercraft.
 Almost 70% of PWC crashes are with another vessel, with a majority of that percentage being with another PWC.
 Green operators who are not familiar with estimating speed and distances on the water.
-Further, PWCs lack brakes and the stopping distance from 50 mph is hundreds of feet.
+Further, PWCs lack brakes, and the stopping distance from 50 mph is hundreds of feet.

 - Accidents due to PWC equipment failure.

-According to the Coast Guard, PWCs have a higher rate of collisions than any other type of boat and there are multiple reasons why.
+According to the Coast Guard, personal watercraft, such as Waverunners, have a higher rate of collisions than any other type of boat and there are multiple reasons why.
 A responsible Harley Davidson motorcycle owner would never allow a person to take their motorcycle out on I-95 at rush hour, who has never ridden a motorcycle before.
-However, an owner of a Waverunner would not have a problem allowing a friend, who has never operated a Waverunner, take their PWC out for a ride in the crowded Florida Intracoastal Waterway.
+However, an owner of a Waverunner would not have a problem allowing a friend, who has never operated a Waverunner, to take their PWC out for a ride in the crowded Florida Intracoastal Waterway.
 According to the Coast Guard, a Waverunner is subject to the same rules and regulations as any other vessel.
-Operating Waverunners, Jet Skis and Sea-Doos requires skill, maturity and experience.
-These owners who loan their personal watercrafts out to others are responsible for the injuries caused by the operators or their personal watercraft.
+Operating Waverunners, Jet Skis, and Sea-Doos require skill, maturity, and experience.
+These owners who loan their personal watercraft out to others are responsible for the injuries caused by the operators or their personal watercraft.

 Waivers and Liability

 Oftentimes, waivers are signed by renters of PWCs.
-While such waivers may protect business owners renting out Waverunners, Sea-Doos and Jet Skis, the renter has not signed away all of their rights to sue the personal watercraft owner, manufacturer or other PWC operators.
+While such waivers may protect business owners renting out Waverunners, Sea-Doos, and Jet Skis, the renter has not signed away all of their rights to sue the personal watercraft owner, manufacturer, or other PWC operators.
 If an operator, or passenger, is at fault, the operator and/or passenger may have a claim against the actual owner and manufacturer.
-Typically, in order to sue the PWC rental business, the injury which occurred must have been caused by some sort of defect or negligent maintenance of the PWC.
+Typically, in order to sue the personal watercraft rental business, the injury which occurred must have been caused by some sort of defect or negligent maintenance of the PWC.
 Have an attorney review all waivers if you have been injured.

 Insurance for Personal Watercraft

-In Florida, car insurance is required by law, but not boater’s or personal watercraft insurance.
-Boat owners may purchase liability insurance, which would cover the PWC owner and operator for damages caused to swimmers, other PWC operators, boaters and for property damage.
+In Florida, car insurance is required by law, but not boaters or personal watercraft insurance.
+Boat owners may purchase liability insurance, which would cover the PWC owner and operator for damages caused to swimmers, other PWC operators, and boaters and for property damage.

 If the PWC owner is a homeowner, then the injured victim may be able to claim monetary compensation for injuries on the homeowner’s insurance policy.
 In many situations, these insurers will pay up to $100,000 in liability for injuries caused by the homeowner.
 Not all PWC owners have homeowner policies, which would cover injuries sustained by a PWC.